 GOAL 2 Appropriate Access.
-The Montana Judicial Branch shall provide user-friendly electronic access to and exchange of information for stakeholders, consistent with the public's right to know and rights of individual privacy.
+The Montana Judicial Branch shall provide user- friendly electronic access to and exchange of information for stakeholders, consistent with the public's right to know and rights of individual privacy.
 Objective The Judicial Branch will develop and implement consistent rules for access to court records. a.
-The Commission on Technology will review the effects of applying Public Access and Privacy Rules to Montana trial court records and court documents.
-Objective The Judicial Branch will maintain a central repository of court information that ensures reliable and appropriate access to court records.
-Objective The Judicial Branch will enhance the use and functionality of all court applications. a.
-Complete Statewide Implementation of FullCourt Enterprise - District and Limited Courts b.
-Evaluate a potential new Jury system (including SMS Text Messaging and Interactive Voice Recognition (IVR)). c.
-Consider the use of automated SMS Text Messaging functionality within the FullCourt Enterprise system. d.
-Continue Implementation of Montana Courts E-Filing. e.
-Evaluate a potential E-Filing System Replacement. f.
-Develop educational and marketing strategies to encourage widespread use of the Montana Courts E-Filing System. g.
+The Commission on Technology will continue re-evaluating the suspended Public Access and Privacy Rules. b.
+The Commission on Technology will consider the ramifications of applying Public Access and Privacy Rules to Montana trial court records and court documents.
+Objective 2.
+The Judicial Branch will maintain a central repository of court information that ensures reliable and appropriate access to court records.
+Objective 3.
+The Judicial Branch will enhance the use and functionality of all court applications. a.
+Statewide Implementation of FullCourt Enterprise - District and Limited Courts b.
+Evaluate potential FullCourt Jury system enhancements (including SMS Text Messaging and Interactive Voice Recognition (IVR)). c.
+Consider/evaluate the use of automated SMS Text Messaging functionality within the FullCourt Enterprise system. d.
+Expand Implementation of Montana Courts E-Filing. e.
+Develop educational and marketing strategies to encourage widespread use of the Montana Courts E-Filing System. f.
 Begin preliminary research into pro se filing strategies and portal development.
 Objective 4.
-The Judicial Branch will encourage appropriate electronic information exchange with authorized entities (FullCourt Enterprise dependency). a.
-Maintain a prioritized inventory of inter-agency data exchange requests.
-Initiate inter-agency data exchange projects when funding is secured, and staffing levels are adequate and able to manage external projects without impacting internal Judicial Branch operations.
-Continue work with the Department of Transportation's Traffic Records Coordinating Committee to improve traffic record information exchanges. c.
-Work with state and local government agencies to convert information exchanges currently performed in paper format to electronic exchanges. d.
-Implement redesigned Motor Vehicle data exchange in the Courts of Limited Jurisdiction. e.
-Expand redesigned Department of Motor Vehicle data exchanges to District Courts.

-f.
-Redesign the Computerized Criminal History data exchanges Department of Justice. g.
-Implement the redesigned Computerized Criminal History data both the District Courts and Courts of Limited Jurisdiction.
-Page 12
+The Judicial Branch will encourage appropriate electronic information exchange with authorized entities. a.
+Continue work with the Department of Transportation's Traffic Records Coordinating Committee to improve traffic record information exchanges. b.
+Work with state and local government agencies to convert information exchanges currently performed in paper format into an electronic exchange. c.
+Expand Department of Motor Vehicle data exchanges to District Courts. d.
+Redesign the Computerized Criminal History data exchanges with the Department of Justice. e.
+Implement the Computerized Criminal History data exchanges in both the District Courts and Courts of Limited Jurisdiction.